(clopidogrel besilate) tablet, film coated

 If you have any concerns about this medicine, ask your doctor or pharmacist.

-Clopidogrel GH contains the medicine clopidogrel.
+Clopidogrel GH contains the medicine clopidogrel (as besilate).
 Clopidogrel GH belongs to a group of medicines called anti-platelet medicines.

 Platelets are very small blood cells which clump together during blood clotting.
 By preventing this clumping, anti-platelet medicines reduce the chances of blood clots forming (a process called thrombosis).